sj-piano/sha256_python3/README.md

 Ported to Python 3 by Nicholas Piano.

-Re-structured into its current package layout by StJohn Piano.
+Re-formatted into its current package layout by StJohn Piano.